consumer-reports-digital-lab/data-rights-protocol-cert/pip-conformance-test.md

 This thing uses bash, curl, jq, and a bit of python to run conformance validations.

-Remember to be in a =poetry shell=, remember to run =poetry install=
+Remember to be in a `poetry shell`, remember to run =poetry install=

 ```
 poetry install